pjanul/pymgal/doc/source/models.rst

 Available models
 ----------

 PyMGal supports various model types from different works.
-Below is a list of models that were created as a result of the EzGal package.
-They are BC03 from  Bruzual & Chalot (2003), M05 from Maraston (2005), CB07 from Charlot & Bruzual (2007), BaSTI from Percival et al. (2009), C09 from Conroy et al. (2009) and P2 for the PEGASE2 set from Fioc & Rocca-Volmerange (1997).
+Below is a list of models that were created for the EzGal package.
+They are BC03 from  Bruzual & Chalot (2003), M05 from Maraston (2005), CB07 from Charlot & Bruzual (2007), BaSTI from Percival et al. (2009), C09 for the FSPS models from Conroy et al. (2009) and P2 for the PEGASE2 set from Fioc & Rocca-Volmerange (1997).

-In addition to simple stellar population (SSP) models, complex stellar population models (CSP) with more complex star formation history are also supported.
-These can include exponentially decaying formation, constant formation, or a constant burst in formation.

 For more details on these, consult the EzGal paper.
 If you'd like to download EzGal models, you can access them here: http://www.baryons.org/ezgal/download.php.
 Make sure to cite the EzGal authors and model authors.
+We include a table of all the EzGal libraries that are compatible with PyMGal, as well as their properties such as the number of ages, the number of metallicities, and the range of these metallicities.

 .. list-table::
-   :widths: 10 15 10
+   :widths: 10 15 10 10 10
    :header-rows: 1

    * - Category
      - Available IMFs
-     - Available CSPs
-   * - P09
+     - Metallicity range (Z/Z_solar)
-     - Kroupa
+     - No. metallicities
-     -
+     - No. ages
    * - BC03
      - Chabrier, Salpeter
+     - 0.005 - 2.5
+     - 6
+     - 221
+   * - M05
+     - Kroupa, Salpeter
+     - 0.05-3.5
+     - 5
-     - Burst, constant, exponential
+     - 68
-   * - Binary ised BC03
+   * - CB07
      - Chabrier, Salpeter
+     - 0.005 - 2.5
+     - 6
-     -
+     - 221
    * - C09
      - Chabrier, Kroupa, Salpeter
-     - Exponential
+     - 0.01 - 1.5
-   * - CB07
-     - Chabrier, Salpeter
+     - 22
-     - Burst, constant, exponential
+     - 189
-   * - M05
+   * - P09
+     - Kroupa
+     - 0.005 - 2.5
-     - Kroupa, Salpeter
+     - 10
-     - Exponential
+     - 56
    * - P2
      - Salpeter
+     - 0.005 - 5
+     - 7
-     -
+     - 69